-2. Remove the Cable Router and set it to the side for later use.
+2. Remove the Cable Router, if it is installed, and set it to the side for later use.

 3. Remove the Cable Access Cover from the rear plate of the R.A. axis by unscrewing the two socket head cap screws.
 Store it in a safe place, as it will not be used while cables are routed through the mount.